psalm · 141

 Right Here, Right Now

-• Right now, before the next conversation — say out loud: "Set a watch, O Lord, before my mouth; keep the door of my lips."
+• Right now, before the next thing that's pulling you — say out loud: "Set a watch, O Lord, before my mouth; keep the door of my lips."

-• Write this down: "What 'dainty' am I about to eat — what tempting wrong word, wrong company, wrong response — that I need to ask Him to keep me from?"
+• Write this down: "What 'dainty' am I about to eat — what tempting wrong word, wrong company, wrong move — that I need to ask Him to keep me from?"

 • Repeat this line when correction stings and you want to push back: "Let the righteous smite me; it shall be a kindness."